Experimental Breeder Reactor I

 Experimental Breeder Reactor I (EBR-I) is a decommissioned research reactor and U.S. National Historic Landmark located in the desert about 18 mi southeast of Arco, Idaho.
 It was the world's first breeder reactor.
 At 1:50 p.m. on December 20, 1951, it became one of the world's first electricity-generating nuclear power plants when it produced sufficient electricity to illuminate four 200-watt light bulbs.
-EBR-I subsequently generated sufficient electricity to power its building, and continued to be used for experimental purposes until it was decommissioned in 1964.
-The museum is open for visitors from late May until early September.
+EBR-I soon generated sufficient electricity to power its building and the town of Arco, and continued to be used for experimental research until it was decommissioned in 1964.
+The museum is open for visitors from Memorial Day weekend through Labor Day weekend.

 History

-As part of the National Reactor Testing Station (since 2005 Idaho National Laboratory), EBR-I's construction started in late 1949.
-The reactor was designed and constructed by a team led by Walter Zinn at the Argonne National Laboratory Idaho site, known as Argonne-West.
-In its early stages, the reactor plant was referred to as Chicago Pile 4 (CP-4) and Zinn's Infernal Pile.
+EBR-I's construction started in late 1949.
+The reactor was designed and built by a team led by Walter Zinn at the Idaho site of the Argonne National Laboratory, known as Argonne-West (since 2005 part of Idaho National Laboratory).
+In its early stages, the reactor plant was referred to as Chicago Pile-4 (CP-4) and Zinn's Infernal Pile.
 Installation of the reactor at EBR-I took place in early 1951 (the first reactor in Idaho) and it began power operation on August 24, 1951.
-On December 20 of that year, atomic energy was successfully harvested at EBR-1 for the first time.
+On December 20 of that year, EBR-I produced electricity for its first time.
 The following day, the reactor produced enough power to light the whole building.
-The power plant produced 200 kW of electricity out of 1.4 MW of heat generated by the reactor.
+The EBR-I produced 200 kW of electricity out of 1.4 MW of heat generated by the reactor.

+The production of electricity at EBR-I is the first time that a reactor created in-house available electricity, and it is sometimes misreferred to as the first time that a nuclear reactor has ever created electricity, or powered a light bulb.
+However, the world's first electricity produced by a nuclear reactor occurred during an experiment 3 years earlier in September 1948 at the X-10 Graphite Reactor at the Oak Ridge National Lab in Tennessee.
+A small steam turbine allowed that reactor to power a single light bulb.
+Later in 1955, another nuclear milestone was reached when an experimental boiling water reactor plant called BORAX-III (also designed, built, and operated by Argonne National Laboratory) was connected to external loads, powering the nearby city of Arco, Idaho, the first time a city had been powered solely by nuclear power.

+The design purpose of EBR-I was not to produce electricity but instead to validate nuclear physics theory that suggested that a breeder reactor should be possible.
+The concept suggested using a reactor's neutron radiation to convert or "breed" a blanket of fertile material into new fissile material.
+The reaction used in EBR-I's design was the breeding of uranium-238 into plutonium via fast neutrons: